gamesbook/protograf/docs/source/overview.rst

    use for **protograf**

-**protograf** uses various supporting Python packages; the most important of these is *ReportLab* which supports the creation of vector graphics in a PDF document.
+**protograf** uses various supporting Python packages; the most important of these is *PyMuPDF* which supports the creation of vector graphics in a PDF document.

 **protograf** is designed in such a way that you *don’t* need to know how